 |Required||A value that must be supplied for every record.|

 |Optional||A value that is not required for a record to exist.|

-Cordial's flexible data management infrastructure allows you to execute integrated cross-channel marketing strategies using data from wherever it lives in your technology stack.
-Historically, email address has been widely used as the primary contact record identifier in most single channel accounts.
-However, the use of secondary identifiers makes it possible to track contact data across multiple channels and devices, and enables the integration of data insights from other channels with email marketing data.
+Cordial's flexible data management infrastructure allows you to execute integrated cross-channel marketing strategies using data from anywhere in your technology stack.
+Historically, email address has been used as the primary contact record identifier in most single channel accounts.
+However, the use of secondary identifiers makes it possible to track contact data across multiple channels and devices, also enabling the integration of data insights from other channels with email marketing data.

 Single channel configuration

 Accounts with email as the required identifier can accept contact records that contain a unique email address.
 This configuration is ideal for single channel accounts where, in order to be actionable, all contact records must contain a unique email address.
 Use this account configuration to: